yeahnope/sudo-for-termux/README.md

 # sudo-for-termux

-A sudo script that works pretty well on a nexus 5x and may or may not be compatible to other devices :)
+A sudo script for termux.
+Seems to work well with lineagos.
+Compatibility with other roms/su binaries is unkown.